iterative/dvc.org/content/docs/user-guide/contributing/core.md

 $ git clone git@github.com:<your-username>/dvc.git
 ```

-Make sure that you have Python 3 installed.
-Version 3.7 or higher is required to
+Make sure that you have Python 3.7 or higher installed.
+On macOS, we recommend
-run style checkers on pre-commit.
-On macOS, we recommend using `brew` to install
+using `brew` to install Python.
-Python.
 For Windows, we recommend an official
 [python.org release](https://www.python.org/downloads/windows/).

+> ℹ️ Note that `pip` version 20.3+ is required.

 Install DVC in editable mode with `pip install -e ".[all,tests]"`.
 But before we
 do that, we **strongly** recommend creating a